pwillard/CBASIC/manual.md

 Examples:: `10 CHAIN "BIOIA"`
 `349 CHAIN A$`

-The first example shows the command being used with a liLeral string to load and begin execution of the machine language program "BIOIA.;" from drive 0 (default).
+The first example shows the command being used with a literal string to load and begin execution of the machine language program "BIOIA.;" from drive 0 (default).
 The second example shows it being used in a program statement line where the variable "A$" is being used to pass the drive and file id paramaters to the disk operating system.

 ==== KILL